Michael F. Gerber: 2007–2012

-2012-Present
+2012–Present

 Gerber announced in July 2012 that he would not seek re-election to another term in the Pennsylvania House of Representatives, announcing also that he will become Senior Vice President of Public Affairs for Franklin Square Capital Partners (now FS Investments), an investment firm in Philadelphia, Pennsylvania with $25 billion in assets under management as of November 2021.

 Prior to joining the firm, Mike was a member of the Board of Directors for FS Investment Corporation II, one of the firm's funds.
 Mike is currently a partner and serves on the firm's executive committee as Chief Corporate Affairs Officer and as President of the FS Foundation, the firm's charitable foundation.

 As President of the FS Foundation, Mike co-founded Philadelphia Financial Scholars (PFS) with the University of Pennsylvania's Netter Center for Community Partnerships, which partners with local companies and organizations to offer a financial literacy and entrepreneurship program for high school students.
 Mike currently serves as the program's Board Chair.

 In addition to his roles at FS Investments, Mike serves on the board of trustees of the University of Pennsylvania and on the board of directors of the Chamber of Commerce for Greater Philadelphia, where he is also a member of the executive committee.
 He also serves on the boards of the Small Business Investor Alliance, based in Washington, D.C., and the Philadelphia Equity Alliance.

-Gerber was officially designated to that Federal Retirement Thrift Investment Board by Biden.
+Gerber was officially designated to the Federal Retirement Thrift Investment Board by Biden.

 Political accomplishments

 While in office, Gerber accomplished several notable legislative feats.
 He was the driving force behind Growing Greener II legislation, leading the charge to become environmentally friendly in Pennsylvania.
 In recognition of his commitment to the environment, Gerber was named as Chairman of the Energy Subcommittee during his freshman term, making him the only freshman legislator to hold the position of chair.

 Gerber was also a major force in the passage of the Smoke Free Pennsylvania Act, a bi-partisan effort to implement a statewide smoking ban in Pennsylvania.

-Mike held the positions of Deputy Whip and Chairman of the Southeastern Delegation of the House Democratic Caucus, Chair of the Subcommittee on Energy, and Chair of the Subcommittee on Public Transportation.

 Mike held the positions of Deputy Whip and Chairman of the Southeastern Delegation of the House Democratic Caucus, Chair of the Subcommittee on Energy, and Chair of the Subcommittee on Public Transportation.

 Beyond his roles in government, Mike served as served as Treasurer of the Democratic Legislative Campaign Committee and Chairman of the Pennsylvania House Democratic Campaign Committee.